CiscoDevNet/flare/swift/README.md

 To build for iOS, first build the SocketIO framework, then the Flare framework, then the [Trilateral app](trilateral-ios.md).

+The iOS frameworks have an aggregate target with a build script that can produce a framework for both devices and the iOS Simulator.
+When building the frameworks for iOS, make sure to select the "Universal" target.
+Further, make sure to choose Edit Scheme and change the build configuration from Debug to Release.

+Once you have done so, the build script will produce a universal framework.
+The built frameworks will be placed in the Output/Release-iphoneuniversal/ folder inside the folder for each project, where other projects link to them.
+You can verify that the framework has architectures for both the simulator (i386 and x86_64) and devices (armv7 and arm64) with this file command:

 ```all
 $ cd /path/to/Flare
 $ cd Output/Release-iphoneuniversal/Flare.framework/